 How to Apply - Affiliate/Exchange

-- Meet with TTU Study Abroad Advisor at the ICC.
+Schedule an appointment with your TTU Study Abroad Advisor at the ICC.
 Work with CGE and TTU Study Abroad advisors to complete program provider application.

 Congratulations!
 You've been accepted.
 Here are the next things you should do (1 semester prior to study abroad experience)